sergueyarellano/tddpractice/docs/b.part4.md

       | distance | less than | 200   |
 ```

-First thing that we should do is create a server.
-That server has to have an endpoint called `/stores` that accepts `GET` requests.
+First let's create a server.
+That server must have an endpoint called `/stores` that accepts `GET` requests.

 app/server.js
 ```js